find your perfect postgrad program

 What graduate career fairs in the UK are there?
 Well, it depends on what you’re looking for.
 There are general graduate career fairs, which are open to everyone, and there are postgraduate career fairs, or subject‑specific career fairs.

-Once you’ve done that, see if there are any subject-specific ones.
-This means you’ll be able to make use of all the resources available on the day!
+Once you’ve done that, see if there are any subject‑specific ones.
+This means you’ll be able to make use of all the resources available on the day and talk to employers who are actively targeting your discipline or level of study.

-Finally, keep an eye out for them being advertised via university emails.
-Often they’ll require you to sign up in advance, so make sure you plan ahead!
+Finally, keep an eye out for them being advertised via university emails, careers portals and social media.
+Often, they’ll require you to sign up in advance, so make sure you plan ahead.

 Read our essential information on Career Paths.